Elections in Andhra Pradesh: Legislative Council

 The Upper House known as the Legislative Council has lesser powers than the Assembly and several of its members are nominated by the Assembly; others are elected from various sections of society, such as Graduates and Teachers.
 Currently the Legislative Council consists of 58 members.

 Electoral history

 The first general elections were conducted in Andhra state in 1955, for 196 constituencies representing 11 Districts.
 In 1956, the United Andhra Pradesh State Legislative Assembly had 294 seats representing 23 districts.
-From 1956 to 1958 the United Andhra Pradesh Legislature was Unicameral and from 1958 when the council was formed the Legislative Council was abolished and the United Andhra Pradesh Legislature became Unicameral once again, until March 2007 when it was re-established and elections were held for its seats as per The Andhra Pradesh Legislative Council Bill, 2004.
+From 1956 to 1958 the United Andhra Pradesh Legislature was Unicameral.
+In 1958, the Legislative Council was formed, making the legislature Bicameral.
+The council was later abolished, and the legislature became Unicameral again until March 2007 when it was re-established and elections were held for its seats as per The Andhra Pradesh Legislative Council Bill, 2004.
 From 2014 there are 175 constituencies in Andhra Legislative Assembly and 58 constituencies Andhra Legislative Council.